Where Does AI Belong in a Health Insurer’s Organizational Chart?

 Cons

-• In larger, more mature organizations with a lot of demand for AI solutions, it may be difficult to scale up the team to meet the demand.
+• In larger, more mature organizations with a lot of demand for AI solutions, scaling the team to meet demand may be difficult.

 Organizations that are just starting their AI journey.
-They’ll likely want to move to a different structure as they become more mature.
+They’ll likely want to move to a different structure as they mature.

 A Hybrid

-Anything you want it to mean.
-Essentially, you can have a centralized AI team and as you grow, and embed some of your AI resources in the neediest or most mature departments.
+Whatever you want it to mean.
+Essentially, you can have a centralized AI team and as you grow, embed some of your AI resources in the neediest or most mature departments.
 Or, you could keep some AI resources on your IT team and embed others in other departments.

 Pros